lactase (generic name)

-How should I use this medicine?Take this medicine by mouth.
-Chew it completely before swallowing.
+How should I use this medicine?Take this medicine by mouth with a glass of water.
 Follow the directions on the package labeling, or take as directed by your health care professional.
 Take with the first bite of a diary food.
 Do not take this medicine more often than directed.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as 4 years of age for selected conditions, precautions do apply.

 What if I miss a dose?If you miss a dose, take it as soon as you can during the meal.
 This medicine will not treat symptoms once you have them.

 What may interact with this medicine?Interactions are not expected.

 What should I watch for while using this medicine?See your doctor if your symptoms do not get better or if they get worse.

 Herbal or dietary supplements are not regulated like medicines.
 Rigid quality control standards are not required for dietary supplements.
 The purity and strength of these products can vary.
 The safety and effect of this dietary supplement for a certain disease or illness is not well known.
 This product is not intended to diagnose, treat, cure or prevent any disease.